How to create a viral-worthy tablescape for Christmas

 Nothing beats the atmosphere of candlelight at Christmas…

-“Line the table with clusters of candlesticks in varying heights,” suggests Jane.
+“Line the table with clusters of candlesticks in varying heights,” suggests Ashlee Jane.

 “I like to keep candles all one colour for a more cohesive look, choosing shades that complement the foliage and berries.”